Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 The second choice is Debian 13 in November 2025 where similar packages are installed.

-At AlmaLinux OS, we open the gcc-gfotran (Fortran) by typing $ gfortran -V, which is necessary for physicists.
-We also type $ pip3 -V to open the python3-pip software.
-The MPI mpich-4 is downloaded from the source site and installed.
+At AlmaLinux 9.6, we install the gcc-gfotran (Fortran) by typing $ gfortran -V, which is necessary for physicists.
+We also type $ pip3 -V to install the python3-pip package.
+The MPI mpich or openmpi is downloaded from the source site and installed.
-For Debian-13 OS, softwares such as gcc, gfortran, mpich, and fftw3 are installed but must call the softwares by one-by-one basis.
-But, their label names is simply named gcc, etc. instead of the long names of gcc-12-... in the AlmaLinux case.
+For Debian-13 OS, nearly 1500 packages like cpp, make are installed at the initial condition.
-The 1500 packages are installed at the initial condition.
+The packages such as gcc, gfortran, mpich, and fftw3 are installed where they must be specified by one-by-one basis.
+But, their package names are simply as gcc, etc., instead of the very long names of gcc-12-... in the AlmaLinux case.

-One big difference is that the internet sites of any choices are opened immediately for Debian, while the numbers of closed internet sites including fftw3 and similar are so many in AlmaLinux.
-This point has been updated but is not open for FFTW3 in AlmaLinux 9.6.
+One big difference is that the internet sites of any choices are opened immediately for Debian, while the numbers of closed internet sites including fftw3 and similar are correctef but is not connected for the FFTW3 site in AlmaLinux 9.6.

 The classic water and ice MD \[2] and the ab-initio Siesta-4.1 code \[3] are tested for AlmaLinux and Debian OS.